NEWS/NOTES: 20 May 2014; Updated 18 Mar 2015, 24 Jun 2015, 12 Jul 2020

 Suppose something appears and disappears.
 There are two kinds of mental model a person or robot can have of the phenomenon--flow models and conserved quantity models.
 Flow models are more generally applicable and apparently are psychologically more primitive. .......
 When there is no way of quantifying the substance, as with the water flowing from the tap, the notion of conservation of water is of no help in understanding the phenomenon.

 Another precursor to the present paper is the 'Naive Physics' Project of Pat Hayes.Hayes, PJ 1985.
 The Second Naive Physics Manifesto.
 In Formal Theories of the Commonsense World, 1-36, eds.
 JR Hobbs & RC Moore.

 Piaget had a deep influence on my thinking many years ago, even though I did not believe most of his specific theories (he lacked the conceptual tools required for the task -- as did everyone else at the time).
 But he looked in many of the right places for problems to be explained.
 For a taster, see this online excerpt (the last chapter) from The Construction of Reality in the Child translated by Margaret Cook, 1955, Routledge and Kegan Paul.

-(e.g. watching someone folding a sheet can use perceptual sub-processes concerned simultaneously with seeing different kinds of physical materials with different properties, different kinds of surfaces and surface structures, different kinds of objects, different kinds of processes and sub-processes, different sorts of causal relations between events and processes and the role of another intelligent agent in the environment)
+(e.g. watching someone folding a sheet can use perceptual sub-processes concerned simultaneously with seeing different kinds of physical material with different properties, different kinds of surface and surface structure, different kinds of object, different kinds of processes and sub-processes, different sorts of causal relation between events and processes and the role of another intelligent agent in the environment)

 NOTES:Humans are not the only animals that can learn such things, though they excel in the variety and richness of the competences they acquire.
 This contrasts with animals (the majority of species, I suspect) that can only learn associations involving total sensory arrays, or relatively global sub-patterns within such arrays (e.g. large blob getting bigger fast).